 To get started as a reader, just start reading the primary project feed.

 - You can subscribe to the primary feed in many different formats, including RSS, Atom, JSONP, Email, Twitter, Google+, and Pushbullet.
-If you don't want to subscribe to anything, then just bookmark the HTML edition, which is organized like a blog, with the most recent items at the top, and visit periodically to catch up.
+If you don't want to subscribe to anything, then just bookmark the HTML edition, which is organized like a blog, and visit periodically to catch up.

 To get started as a tagger (someone who helps build the feeds for readers), just start tagging OA-related news and comment.